aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 ```

 ### EventBridge
-Integrating AppSync with EventBridge enables developers to use EventBridge rules to route commands for GraphQl mutations
+Integrating AppSync with EventBridge enables developers to use EventBridge rules to route commands for GraphQL mutations
 that need to perform any one of a variety of asynchronous tasks.
 More broadly, it enables teams to expose an event bus
-as a part of a GraphQl schema.
+as a part of a GraphQL schema.

 GraphQL schema file `schema.graphql`: